major macro economic indicators

 - Eurozone membership

-- Production platform for European automotive and electronics industry
+- Production platform for the European automotive and electronics industries

 - Satisfactory public and external accounts

 - Robust financial system dominated by foreign groups

 - Small and open economy dependent on European investment and markets

 - Strong sectorial concentration of exports: automotive and consumer electronics